dataset-ninja/accurate-drone/ABSTRACT.md

-The data set was produced by MetaVision team using original content.
-Several segmentation techniques were used to generate accurate masks from the original video streams, preserving natural variance and original shapes.
+The **Accurate Drone Shapes/Segmentation** dataset was created by the MetaVision team using their own original content.
+They applied various segmentation techniques to create precise masks from the original video streams while retaining the natural variations and original shapes.

-This set is just a "building block".
-Feel free to augment it or combine it with other sets.